polycoatdeveloper/Everroof/README.md

 # Everroof
 # this is the README file for Everroof
-# these files will be the owners of everything in this repo
+# these users will be the admins of everything in this repo
 * @polycoatdeveloper @aalvarez@polycoatusa.com
-*